fhenwood/audiobook-creator/README.md

    - **Orpheus**: Choose from 8 preset voices
    - **Chatterbox**: Upload a reference audio for voice cloning
 5. **Generate Audiobook** - Choose MP3, WAV, or M4B format

+### Job Manager

+The **📋 Jobs** tab lets you track and manage audiobook generation:

+- **Jobs persist for 1 week** - Reconnect anytime to check status or download
+- **Resume stalled jobs** - If generation stops unexpectedly, click ▶️ Resume to continue
+- **Download completed audiobooks** - Use the 📥 Download button
+- **Track progress** - See real-time status updates for all jobs

+**Job Features:**
+- Automatic checkpoint saving (every 50 lines)
+- Stall detection (jobs with no activity for 5+ minutes are marked as resumable)
+- Progress persists across browser refreshes and container restarts

 ### CLI Commands